microsoft/TypeScript/doc/spec.md

 f = function(s) { return s.toLowerCase(); }
 ```

-infers the type of the ‘s’ parameter to be the String primitive type even though there is no type annotation to that effect.
+infers the type of the 's' parameter to be the String primitive type even though there is no type annotation to that effect.
 The function expression is said to be ***contextually typed*** by the variable to which it is being assigned.
 Contextual typing occurs in the following situations:

 * In variable, parameter, and member declarations with a type annotation and an initializer, the initializer expression is contextually typed by the type of the variable, parameter, or property.
 * In return statements, if the containing function includes a return type annotation, return expressions are contextually typed by that return type.
-Otherwise, if the containing function is contextually typed by a type *T*, return expressions are contextually typed by *T*’s return type.
+Otherwise, if the containing function is contextually typed by a type *T*, return expressions are contextually typed by *T*'s return type.
 * In typed function calls, argument expressions are contextually typed by their parameter types.
 * In type assertions, the expression is contextually typed by the indicated type.
 * In || operator expressions without a contextual type, the right hand expression is contextually typed by the type of the left hand expression.